 (iii) Suspend the employee(s);

 (iv) Initiate termination of employment.

-(3) If adopted, all of these recommended sanctions are to be carried out in accord with article V sanctions for cause, of the current collective bargaining agreement between the university and the local chapter of the American association of university professors and the appropriate paragraphs of this policy register and the Administrative Code.
+(3) If adopted, all of these recommended sanctions are to be carried out in accord with the sanctions for cause article of the appropriate current collective bargaining agreement and the appropriate paragraphs of this policy register and the Administrative Code.

-(F) Appeals.
-Subjects of investigation who are found guilty of research misconduct may appeal the findings of the committee of investigation to the provost within ten working days of receipt of the decision and recommendations of the investigation.
-Upon completion of the appeals proceedings, the dean, research and graduate studies will report the final results to any relevant agency and the provost will take final action in the case, as appropriate.
+(1) Employee appeals.
+Employee subjects of investigation who are found guilty of research misconduct may appeal the findings of the committee of investigation to the provost within ten business days of receipt of the decision and recommendations of the investigation committee.
+Upon completion of the appeal, the vice president for research and sponsored programs shall report the final results to any relevant agency as appropriate and the provost shall take final action in the case, as appropriate.